b117014/d__ngo_2/CreateDjango/Readme.md

      - It looks the model of the app and automatc generate migration in order to change in databases.
      - It's just for models of database whenever adding the database you must have to run this command.
      - used to changes and create datatbase
+     - also helps to create models of new data
+     - This command adds migration folder in your app and inside of 0001_initial.py file contains the models of your Entity